SOUYKING/m3u-playlist/README.md

-# IPTV Playlist
+# Main IPTV Playlist

 ## Overview

-This repository contains an M3U playlist for IPTV channels.
-The playlist includes a curated selection of channels from various regions.
+This repository contains the main M3U playlist for IPTV channels.
+The playlist includes all known channels except adult content.

 ## Usage

 ### How to Use

 1. Copy the M3U URL:
-   - Open the playlist file by clicking [here](link-to-raw-m3u-file](https://souyking.github.io/m3u-playlist/iptv-m3u-08-11-2023(%D8%A3%D8%A8%D9%83%20IPTV).m3u)).
+   - Click [here](https://souyking.github.io/m3u-playlist/main-iptv-playlist.m3u) to copy the main playlist URL.
-   - Copy the URL from your browser.

 2. Use with IPTV Players:
    - Open your favorite IPTV player.
-   - Paste the M3U URL to add the playlist.
+   - Paste the M3U URL to add the main playlist.

-### Contributing
+## Contributing

-Feel free to contribute by adding more channels or improving the existing playlist.
+Feel free to contribute by suggesting channels or reporting issues.
 Follow the guidelines below:

 1. Fork the repository.
 2. Make your changes.